Expansion of Radiation Oncology Services:

 A stereotactic radiation treatment for the body means that a specially designed coordinate-system is used for the exact localization of the tumors in the body in order to treat it with limited but highly precise treatment fields.
 SBRT involves the delivery of a single high dose radiation treatment or a few fractionated radiation treatments.
 A high potent biological dose of radiation is delivered to the tumor, improving the cure rates for the tumor, in a manner previously not achievable by standard conventional radiation therapy.

-*West is the 1st in the country to offer the 1st FDA-approved Mesothelioma treatment in more than 15 years
+*West was the 1st in the country to offer the 1st FDA-approved Mesothelioma treatment in more than 15 years

 West Cancer Center is pleased to announce they have been designated as the first center in the country approved to prescribe NovoTTF-100L for the treatment of malignant pleural mesothelioma (MPM).
 Experts at West Cancer Center are now certified to prescribe this wearable and portable medical device, the first FDA-approved mesothelioma treatment in more than 15 years.